Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Oteiro Negro WaymarkOteiro Negro Waymark

-After passing the industrial building above, on the outskirts of town, the Camino turns left onto the Estrada Principal, at approximately 9.5 kilometers, to walk through town.
-There is now significant climbing on this pavement through town.
+After passing the industrial building above, on the outskirts of town, the Camino turns left onto the Estrada Principal, after approximately 9.5 kilometers, to walk through town.
+There is now significant climbing on this pavement through town, beginning the second big climb of the day.

 Almost 10 kilometers down.
 Six or so left to go.
 My ankle was holding up great.
 It was a day that, I must say, gave me reason to believe that I was indeed a pilgrim and my pilgrimage was special just as it was.
 I liked the shorter days, despite my husband's desire to go farther.
 I was with him, my best friend and confidant and I was asserting my needs.

-In the town of Palheira, we turned right up a hill on a side street to climb to the town chapel, below.
+In the town of Palheira, we turned right up a hill onto a side street to climb to the town chapel, below.
+There are no services in this town.

-On the north side of town, less than one kilometer later from where we entered town, the side road turns to a gravel lane, below, called the Rua do Vale to walk onward on day nine of our Camino Portugués.
+On the north side of town, less than one kilometer from where we entered, the side road turns to a gravel lane, called the Rua do Vale, to walk onward on day nine of our Camino Portugués.

-The country lane turns right on yet another lovely, unpaved lane, below.
+The country lane turns right onto yet another lovely, unpaved lane, below.
 We continued with the steady climb.

 After about 1/2 kilometer on the gravel lanes, we rejoined the pavement, and turned left onto the Rua Salvação, below.
 We were nearing the alto for the day, or the highest elevation point.

-It is here in Cruz dos Morouços that we strolled by this café.
-This is the only café we saw until Coimbra.
+It is here in Cruz dos Morouços that we strolled by this café, below.
+This is the only café we saw between Cernache and Coimbra.

 Since we had less than five kilometers to Coimbra, and were still full from our breakfast, we saved ourselves for later and walked on by.